Black Lung Disease Claims: Average Compensation Payouts For Coal Worker Pneumoconiosis

 How much is your black lung disease claim worth?

 Some examples of how much compensation you can expect for the pain and suffering which a black lung condition causes, include:

-1. Coal miners pneumoconiosis
+Moderate coal miners pneumoconiosis

 Severe black lung disease

-In the most extreme cases of pneumoconiosis there is a real likelihood of early death and very severe symptoms which disrupt social and working life.
-You could expect a compensation settlement of between: £59,000 – £114,000
+In the most extreme cases of pneumoconiosis – there is a real likelihood of early death and very severe symptoms which disrupt social and working life.
+You could expect a compensation settlement of between: £70,000 – £136,000

-Click black lung disease claims to access my website’s free online legal help including speaking to me direct to discuss how much your black lung disease claims settlement is likely to be worth.
+View our free online and telephone help options.
+You can o access my website’s free online legal help including speaking to me direct to discuss how much your black lung disease claims settlement is likely to be worth.